BunoQueiroz/account-manager/requests-web/README.md

 ```
 python3 manage.py createsuperuser
 ```
-AND FILL IN THE USERNAME AND PASSOWORD !
+AND FILL IN THE ENVIRONMENT VARIABLES ACCORDING TO THE .ENV.EXAMPLE !

 ## FOR MORE INFORMATIONS, READ THE [OFFICIAL DOCUMENTATION](https://github.com/BunoQueiroz/account-manager/blob/master/README.md)